Characters of the Uncharted series: Orca

-Orca, voiced by Gideon Emery, is a mercenary employed by the private military company Shoreline.
+Orca, voiced by Gideon Emery, is a private military contractor employed by the private military company Shoreline.

 During Uncharted 4: A Thief's End, he is a lieutenant under the command of Nadine Ross.
 After their client Rafe Adler finds Captain Avery's treasure on-board his booby-trapped pirate ship, a bribed Orca draws his gun on Ross after she protests Adler on risking further danger in boarding the ship, betraying her command.